-(d) have satisfied itself that -

-- i. the introducer is a trusted person other than a nominee company of either a regulated person or a person who acts in the course of an external regulated business; or - ii. the relevant person and the introducer 10are bodies corporate in the same group; or - iii. the transaction is an exempted occasional transaction.
+- (d) have satisfied itself that - - the eligible introducer is a trusted person other than a nominee company of either a regulated person or a person who acts in the course of an external regulated business; or - ii. sub-paragraph (5A) applies; or - iii. the transaction is an exempted occasional transaction.